breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 What happens if we define some operators on graphs, such as addition and multiplication?
 How would we do that, and what does it mean?

-Naively, a directed graph is a boolean matrix.
-Just like real matrices in linear algebra, we can add, subtract and multiply and exponentiate them.
+Naively, a directed graph is just a square boolean matrix whose values indicate edges between nodes.
+Just like real matrices in linear algebra, we can add, subtract, multiply and exponentiate them.

+One interesting game mathematicians like to play is taking a square matrix R^2 and raise it to a power.
+There are various tricks for designing the matrix and normalizing the product so it does not explode or vanish.
+This has many important applications in control theory and dynamical systems.

+Another interesting game that mathematicians like to play is to take iterated matrix-vector products.
+One way to think about this is MMMV.
+Another way is M(M(M(V))), where M is a function on a vector space.
+These are equivalent.
+Matrices are functions on a vector spaces.

+It turns out the very same method can be applied to Z^2 and has many interesting applications for graph theory.

 # Graphs, computationally